-The competitor must be present together with their equipment during the pre-race technical inspection, and comply with the requests of the WGSF Official, Chief Steward or Event Organizer.
+The competitor must be present together with their equipment during the pre-race technical inspection, and comply with the requests of the WGSF Official, Clerk of the Course, or Event Organizer.

 If requested, the competitor must present themselves, and their equipment, for any ad hoc inspection during or immediately after the event.